-Chaucer describes the whole group as “sobre” after the previous tale of martyrdom told by the Prioress.
+Chaucer describes the whole group as “sobre” after the previous tale, a story of martyrdom told by the Prioress.
 Then the Host starts joking and for the first time he looks down at the narrator -the fictional character of Chaucer, who is an unusually quiet and observant person.
 He is an intellectual: maladroit, moody, somber, soft, and one who can barely recall a tale for the group.
 The Host asks what kind of a man is he?
 Always looking at the ground and roundly shaped in the waist (like the Host) and elvish in appearance.
 The Host makes notes of Chaucer’s effeminacy, likening him to a doll who will likely tell of ‘some dainty thing’ but he instructs Chaucer to tell a tale of mirth, which Chaucer agrees to do: a “rym” he has learned long ago (the only rhyming tale he knows).
 Remarkably, the rhyming pattern of the tale is unusual and does not follow the classical rules of order and iambic pentameter.
 It is a parody of a crude minstrel rhyme; a satire of popular English chivalric romance stories -the kind which are so brutally lambasted by Cervantes.

 The tale is of Sir Thopas, a fair and gentle knight from Poperinge in West Flanders.
 He is honorable, a good hunter, and loved by fair maidens.
 One spring day he yearns for a lover.
 He longs for an elf queen he sees in a dream, since no earthly woman is worthy.
 So he rides to the country of the “Fairye” where he encounters a giant named Olifaunt who threatens Thopas by throwing stones, but Thopas escapes and prepares to return and fight the giant.